saylesss88/mdbook-kanagawa-theme/README.md

 book's structure stays the same, only your landing page is replaced.
 (This also works with no date listed by using timestamps).

-The theme dropdown still works but the themes have a slightly different look.
+mdBook's build-in theme selector still works, but each base theme is re-skinned with Kanagawa variables.

 The landing page replaces `index.md` with a configurable side‑by‑side or top-over-bottom layout: